elliotchau/ECO395M-Exercise-2/Exercise 2.md

     ## [1] 0.5065584

 Based on these results, we conclude that there is a tradeoff between the overall error rate and the individual rates of correct identification.
 Regressing first leads to lower overall error but higher accuracy for true/false positives.
 If thresholding first, the results are the opposite.
+It depends on what metric the predictor wants to optimize.

+The predicted error rate of just over 40% is a bit more than an advantageous coin flip.
+It is difficult to predict which articles go viral due to the dynamic nature of internet culture and dynamic contemporary events.
+In addition, it is also difficult to determine how compelling the article is in order to motivate people to share it.